sf-wdi-22-23/modules-23/w02-working-with-objects/d4-dawn-bootstrap-js/README.md

 $('.dropdown-toggle').dropdown();
 ```

-##In-Class Exercise: Modal Window
+##In-Class Exercise: Tooltips
-- Let's take a look at a neat plugin called the modal window.
+- Let's take a look at a neat plugin called the tooltips.
-- Try with a partner to implement a modal window that is triggered via a button on the page.
+- Try with a partner to implement a tooltip on some lists.
-- **Bonus:** Try to open the window using the two possible methods - data attributes and via JavaScript directly.

-##Challenges

 ### Docs & Resources